 Corriente controls a 100% interest in over 50,000 hectares located within the Corriente Copper Belt in Ecuador.
-This includes three copper and copper-gold porphyry deposits, called Mirador, Panantza and San Carlos, with over 560 million tonnes of Indicated and Inferred copper-gold resources, at a 0.65% Cu cut-off.
+The Belt extends over a 20 x 80 kilometre area in southeast Ecuador which includes three copper and copper-gold porphyry deposits, called Mirador, Panantza and San Carlos, with over 560 million tonnes of Indicated and Inferred copper-gold resources, at a 0.65% Cu cut-off.
+Six additional copper and copper-gold exploration targets have been identified in the Corriente Copper Belt to date.